 3.7 Table of optional features

 Support of several features is optional or release dependent for the user equipment.
 However, if a UE states conformance with a specific 3GPP release, it is mandatory for the UE to support all mandatory functions of that release, as stated in table A.1.
 The supplier of the implementation shall state the support of possible options in table A.1

+Table A.1: Options